 Our pot grown Madame Lemoine White Lilac trees can be planted at any time of the year.
 Choose a sunny position for the planting site and start by removing weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help the tree establish more effectively, sprinkle root grow in the hole.
+Dig a square hole as deep as the root mass and approximately 2x as wide.
+To help the tree establish more effectively, we recommend sprinkling root grow in the hole.

 If you’re planting in spring or summer, water well for the first few months.
 Increase watering if there are extended periods of hot or dry weather.
 If planting in autumn, you may only need to water a little.
 Irrigation kits make it easier.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.

 Pruning is encouraged when it comes to Madame Lemoine White Lilac trees.
 If you wish to maintain a bush rather than a tree, allow the side growth to flourish and simply prune after flowering.
 For a tree effect, prune the longest, oldest branches that lie closest to the ground.

 If your Madame Lemoine White Lilac begins to look overcrowded, remove inner branches to allow more light and air inside the canopy.
 Always prune dead flowers and damaged or diseased branches.

 Mature Lilac trees that have become overgrown can be hard pruned back to their former glory, but it will take time.
 Never prune a lilac tree back by more than a third of its size.
 Do this one season at a time, allowing the tree to recover in between.
 Apply a fertiliser each autumn and again in spring, just before flowering.